usha3211-coder/GenAI_Text-to-image-video/Sora/README.md

 * either forward or backward in time.
 * can produce a seamless infinite loop.

-# how is sora trained
+# How is sora trained
 * Transformer diffusion model
 * video compression network
                     input-raw video